1hitsong/1hitsong.github.io/_posts/2024-12-10-brightscript-check-if-valid.md

 ---
-title: A simple BrightScript helper function
+title: A better way to check if something is valid in BrightScript
 date: 2024-12-10 20:00:00 -0500
 categories: [programming]
 tags: [roku, brightscript, code]     # TAG names should always be lowercase